Snowflake-Labs/sfguide-ai-video-search-with-snowflake-and-twelveLabs/README.md

 * Click on **Save** button
 * Click on **Start** button on top right

+> aside positive
-NOTE: At this point, the container service will take about 5-7 minutes to start.
+> NOTE: At this point, the container service will take about 5-7 minutes to start.
 You will not be able to proceed unless the status changes from **Starting** to **Active**.

 <!-- ------------------------ -->
 ## Run Notebook

 Duration: 15

-* Cell 1: Install libraries
+* Cell 1: Install Python packages and other libraries

-* Cell 2: Import liraries
+* Cell 2: Import installed libraries

-* Cell 3: Videos list.
-This is where we provide a list of publicly accessible URLs.
+* Cell 3: This is where we provide a list of publicly accessible URLs of videos.  *NOTE: In this guide, a sample video uploaded to AWS S3 has been provided.*

 * Cell 4: Create and register `create_video_embeddings` Snowpark Python User Defined Table Function (UDTF) for creating embeddings for the videos using Twelve Labs

 * Cell 5: Create a Snowpark DataFrame using the list of videos and for each video call `create_video_embeddings` UDTF to generate embeddings.
 Note that the parallel processing of each video is achieved by `.over(partition_by="url")`.
 Then, save those embeddings in a Snowflake table called `video_embeddings`

-* Cell 6: Download open source `whisper` model and define Python functions:
+* Cell 6: Download open source `whisper` model and define the following Python functions:
     * download_video_from_s3
     * extract_audio_from_video
     * transcribe_with_whisper